prorounak2005/Linux-and-privacy-guide-for-newbies/Newbies_Guide_To_Linux.md

       * If you want to know more about wine ( and on how it works ) read this article on wikipedia - .
 If you want to know more about wine read this article on wikipedia - https://en.wikipedia.org/wiki/Wine_(software)

+### Wine

-* Most of the steam games can run on linux through Steam proton.
+Most of the steam games can run on linux through Steam proton.
 But for non steam games you have to use [wine](https://www.winehq.org/).
   * To install wine in linux mint open you terminal and Run these following commands one by one and paste it in the terminal.
     ```
     sudo dpkg --add-architecture i386